Lep19/ibaldur-guide/README.md

 <img width="388" height="318" alt="shade in front of pole" src="https://github.com/user-attachments/assets/39fb1dde-3770-402f-8019-a2f271008d28" />

-Once it is, perform the wiggle
+Once it is, perform the wiggle:
 - Walk right until you reach the blue mark, then turn around.
 The shade should make the aggro sound and start attacking
 - Walk left until you pass the green mark, then turn around somewhere between the red and green marks
 - Walk right back to blue mark and wait to get hit